Crisis 22

 (July 22, 2023)

-Until Vladimir Putin kneels down with his missile-sprinkling patriarch and begs forgiveness, it remains impossible to forgive him for invading Ukraine and for threatening the use of nuclear weapons.
+I wonder if Vladimir Putin will ever, like the sin-laden heroes in Gogol and Dostoevsky, kneel down with his missile-sprinkling patriarch and beg forgiveness.
+Until then, it seems impossible to forgive him for invading Ukraine, for killing so many innocent people, and for threatening the use of nuclear weapons.

 Link to photo in The Moscow Times.

-The Ukraine crisis is a wake-up call to the real world, if that is we were sleeping through reports on the Sudan, Somalia, Yemen, the climate crisis, Syria, Libya, North Korea, poverty, carfentanil, Haiti, Venezuela, Afghanistan, Iraq, Iran, political polarization, the lapse of nuclear arms treaties, or the latest news from the Democratic Republic of the Congo.
-The news about Ukraine is so threatening to the peace of the entire planet — with ten thousand nuclear bombs at the ready, and hundreds of kilometres of mined wheat fields and blown-up grain elevators and starving millions, and an ever-increasing vision of interconnected violence and suffering — that it’s hard not to be bothered by it, let alone drift off to sleep again.
-It’s almost impossible to spend much time contemplating the beauty of a flower, or Emily’s latest troubles in Paris.
+The Ukraine crisis is a wake-up call to the real world, if, that is, we were sleeping through reports on the Sudan, Somalia, Yemen, the climate crisis, Syria, Libya, North Korea, poverty, carfentanil, Haiti, Venezuela, Afghanistan, Iraq, Iran, political polarization, the lapse of nuclear arms treaties, or the latest news from the Democratic Republic of the Congo.
+The news about Ukraine is so threatening to the peace of the entire planet — with ten thousand nuclear bombs at the ready, and hundreds of kilometres of mined wheat fields and blown-up grain elevators and starving millions, and an ever-increasing vision of interconnected violence and suffering — that it’s hard to forget about it, let alone to drift off to sleep at night.

 View over Paris, at dusk, from the Maine-Montparnasse tower, equirectilinear projection version, 9 February 2008, Author: Benh LIEU SONG (from Wikimedia Commons)